Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-We are using several Object Libraries besides the default References Library while developing an Access Database.
-Microsoft Data Access Objects (DAO), Microsoft ActiveX Data Objects (ADODB), Visual Basic for Application (VBA), and so on.
-These are essential for creating Data Processing Routines in VBA.
+When developing an Access database, we often use several object libraries in addition to the default reference libraries.
+These include Microsoft Data Access Objects (DAO), Microsoft ActiveX Data Objects (ADODB), and Visual Basic for Applications (VBA), among others.
+They are essential for creating data processing routines in VBA.

-Some of these Library References like Microsoft Access 9.0 Object Library, Visual Basic for Applications, and OLE Automation are attached by default when a new database is created and other files are added manually.
-We add new reference Libraries for using the powerful features extended by them, which are not available in Microsoft Access.
+Some libraries—such as Microsoft Access 9.0 Object Library, Visual Basic for Applications, and OLE Automation—are attached by default when a new database is created.
+Additional libraries can be added manually as needed.
+We add new reference libraries to take advantage of the powerful features, which are not included in Access by default.

-We have used Microsoft Office Library (Office) to create customized Message Boxes, Option BalloonsCheck Boxes, and other controls.
-The Office Assistant feature we have used to capture user responses interestingly.
-We have created a Wizard to select the Office Assistant character Clippy, the Cat, or any other of your choice in Access, without using the Option provided by Office Assistant.
+For example, we have used the Microsoft Office Library to create customized message boxes, option balloons, check boxes, and other controls.
+The Office Assistant is an interesting feature, which we used to capture user responses.
+We even created a wizard that allows users to select an Office Assistant character—such as Clippy, the Cat, or others—directly from Access, without the built-in Office Assistant options.

-If you have written some common Functions of your own, then you can save them in a separate database on the Server and attach them as a Library Database so that you don't have to copy and paste those Functions into other Databases.
+If you have written your own custom functions, you can store them in a separate database on the server.
+Attach that database as a Library Database, eliminating the need to copy and paste those functions into other databases.

-You can use the Object Browser of VBA (View - - > Object Browser) to browse the Properties and Methods extended by a particular Library Object.
+You can use the Object Browser in the VBA editor (View → Object Browser) to explore the properties, methods, and classes provided by each referenced library.

 Library Reference and Physical Files.

-a).
-To prepare the required Object Library References List we must know what are these files and where on the Disk they can be located.
+3. To prepare the required Object Library References List, we must know the details of these files and the Folder on the Disk where they can be located.
 Assume that we need to know the physical file name and location representing the Reference Library Description Microsoft DAO 3.6 Object Library in the Available References list.

 Display List of Library Files with VBA